-In September 2022, the Red Cat Board of Directors established a Special Committee ("SC") with a mandate to oversee and manage the negotiation, structure, and terms of the anticipated UMAC transaction.
+In September 2022, the Board of Directors established a Special Committee ("SC") with a mandate to oversee and manage the negotiation, structure, and terms of the anticipated UMAC transaction.
 Additionally, the committee is tasked with providing essential support for this transaction and managing any other matters that may be assigned to them by the board.
-Joe Freedman and Chris Moe were chosen as Co-Chairs of the committee and were authorized to receive a payment of \$15,000 each for their time.
+Joe Freedman and Chris Moe were chosen as Co-Chairs of the committee and were authorized to receive a payment of \$15,000 each.